About MIC

 Research Projects

 Supervised research streams with assigned leads, GitHub repositories, and regular check-ins.
-Projects range from literature synthesis to original experiments on quantum hardware.
+Projects range from literature synthesis to original experiments.

 Workshops & Lectures

-Hands-on workshops on tools like PennyLane, Qiskit, and PyTorch, plus guest lectures from faculty and industry researchers.
+Hands-on workshops on tools like PyTorch and modern ML frameworks, plus guest lectures from faculty and industry researchers.
 All skill levels welcome.

 Community & Mentorship